lentychang/thesis/README.md

 The more detailed info, please go to related repos mentioned below.

+**Currently, the alignment method is down due to upgraded package PythonOCC in conda unofficial chanel.**

 ## Introduction
 This work tries to improve the object localization accuracy from 3D camera  in robotic assembly tasks by integrating/fusing the initial object localization result from 3D camera into the assembling knowledge in simulation.